- New HMM

 - Supporting the Journey

-The Houston Maritime Museum is planning a maiden voyage in 2014 as it continues to steer toward the Port of Houston Authority’s Sam Houston Pavilion on the Houston Ship Channel!
-The relocation and expansion of the museum is scheduled to correlate with the 100th anniversary of the opening of the Houston Ship Channel.
+The Houston Maritime Museum is planning a maiden voyage in 2017 as it continues to steer toward the Port of Houston Authority’s Sam Houston Pavilion on the Houston Ship Channel!
 The repositioning of the museum will fulfill its mission: To capture and preserve the wonder and influence of maritime history and the maritime industry with focus on the development of Houston, the Texas Gulf Coast and the State of Texas.

 The new museum will benefit the public by creating a family-friendly tourist attraction that will serve as a focal point of the maritime industry through education, events and promotion.
 Innovative exhibits that will showcase Maritime History, the Port of Houston, Inland Marine, Logistics and Offshore Oil and Gas will captivate guests of all ages and promote respect and a greater understanding of the maritime industry’s economic impact on the region, nation and world.
 A memorandum of understanding between the Port of Houston Authority and the museum regarding its relocation and expansion was signed Dec.
 13, 2011.